ethereum/homestead-guide/source/contracts-and-transactions/accessing-contracts-and-transactions.rst

 The RPC interface uses a couple of conventions that are not part of the JSON-RPC 2.0 specification:

 * Numbers are hex encoded.
 This decision was made because some languages have no or limited support for working with extremly large numbers.
-To prevent these type of errors numbers are hex encoded and it is up to the deverloper to parse these numbers and handle them appropriately.
+To prevent these type of errors numbers are hex encoded and it is up to the developer to parse these numbers and handle them appropriately.
 See the
   `hex encoding section <https://github.com/ethereum/wiki/wiki/JSON-RPC#output-hex-values>`_ on the wiki for examples.
 * Default block number, several RPC methods accept a block number.
 In some cases it's not possible to give a block number or not very convenient.
 For these cases the default block number can be one of these strings ["earliest", "latest", "pending"].
 See the